IgbozeIsrael/movementGam/README.md

 # movementGam
-A game that ha to do with smooth movement of the user.
+A game that has to do with smooth movement of the user.